klaytn/klaytn-docs/docs/klaytn/README.md

 ## Block Generation and Propagation

-Block generation and propagation design, along with the consensus algorithm used, plays an important role in reducing the expected latency of a blockchain platform.
+Block generation and propagation design, along with the consensus algorithm used, plays an important role in reducing the latency of a blockchain platform.

 ### Block Generation Cycle